blazegeek/blaze/doc/init.md

 4e) Mac OS X

-Copy org.geekcash.geekcashd.plist into ~/Library/LaunchAgents.
-Load the launch agent by running `launchctl load ~/Library/LaunchAgents/org.geekcash.geekcashd.plist`.
+Copy org.blazegeek.blazed.plist into ~/Library/LaunchAgents.
+Load the launch agent by running `launchctl load ~/Library/LaunchAgents/org.blazegeek.blazed.plist`.

 This Launch Agent will cause geekcashd to start whenever the user logs in.

 NOTE: This approach is intended for those wanting to run geekcashd as the current user.
-You will need to modify org.geekcash.geekcashd.plist if you intend to use it as a Launch Daemon with a dedicated geekcash user.
+You will need to modify org.blazegeek.blazed.plist if you intend to use it as a Launch Daemon with a dedicated geekcash user.

 5. Auto-respawn